toqueteos/LightTable-Go/README.md

 4. Plugin documentation (`Ctrl+Space` + "Go: Show plugin documentation")
 5. Package sensitive autocompletion, via [gocode](https://github.com/nsf/gocode).
 Gocode must be installed on your system & available on your path for this to work.

+### Installation

+This plugin isn't available from the plugin manager in Light Table yet.
+For the time being, clone this repository into your Light Table plugins folder with the name "LightTable-Go".

 ### Configuration

 To configure this plugin, just attach the appropriate behaviors to :editor.go in your user.behaviors file.
 Example: